tigrkoshka/2023-MIPT-PL-Concepts/karma/include/compiler/README.md

 *Labels*

-The labels are combines so that all definitions and usages are preserved, but shifted is necessary.
+The labels are combined so that all definitions and usages are preserved, but shifted if necessary.

 That is, when a Karma assembler file is being compiled, the recorded labels' definitions (i.e. the addresses of the commands or constants represented by the labels) and the addresses of the commands that use them are relative to the start of the code/constants segment of the file.
 When combining the labels from all files, the command labels definitions and the labels usages positions are shifted (i.e. increased) by the size of the combined code segment of the previous files (in the order of inclusion,